K. Takahashi

 Once internal blindness is possible, internal self-report is no longer enough as the sole evidential surface.
 A trustworthy diagnosis may require external anchors: independent logs, outside measurements, redundant observers, sandboxed replay, cross-checking experiments, or other signals that do not collapse back into the same compromised readout channel.
 The point is not to distrust every internal report; it is to avoid assuming that the system under study remains a sufficient witness to its own transformation.

 Delayed audit matters for a second reason.
 Some changes are not immediately legible.
-They become visible only across time, when patterns accumulate, contradictions reappear, downstream behaviors diverge, or later evidence breaks an earlier appearance of stability.
-That is why the paper links observer-modifying dynamics to delayed audit rather than treating audit as an instantaneous one-shot check.
+They become visible only across time, when patterns accumulate, contradictions reappear, downstream behaviors diverge, records fail to match, or later evidence breaks an earlier appearance of stability.
+That is why the cluster links observer-modifying dynamics to delayed audit rather than treating audit as an instantaneous one-shot check.

-Structural insulation is the preventive side of the same picture.
-If certain interfaces can be restricted, logged, or made auditable before stronger evidence arrives, then harmful consequences can be bounded even when diagnosis is incomplete.
-This is especially important for AI safety settings in which prompt injection, tool use, memory updates, and long-horizon agent behavior interact.
+Structural insulation, provenance controls, and accountable interfaces are complementary parts of the same picture.
+If certain interfaces can be restricted, logged, translated under explicit contracts, or made auditable before stronger evidence arrives, then harmful consequences can be bounded even when diagnosis is incomplete.
+This is especially important for AI safety settings in which prompt injection, tool use, memory updates, long-horizon agent behavior, and human-AI interaction are coupled.

 Official Paper Entry

-This landing page is a concept guide; the Zenodo DOI is the official paper entry and citation destination.
+This landing page is a concept and series guide.
+The Zenodo DOI below is the official paper entry and citation destination for the foundation paper.

 Takahashi, K. (2026).
 Self-Concealing Information and Observer-Modifying Dynamics.
 Zenodo. https://doi.org/10.5281/zenodo.19161562